 These courses constitute the common experience of all history majors.
 They develop methodological sophistication and research skills.

-- HIST 299: Historiography: This course introduces students to debate among historians and historical methods.
+- HIST 299: What is History?: This course introduces students to debate among historians and historical methods.
 It is expected that students will complete this course in the spring semester of their sophomore year.

 - HIST 300: History Workshop: This course guides students in writing a major research paper using primary sources.
 It is expected that students will complete this course by the end of their junior year.
 History Workshop fulfills the Writing Intensive Part II requirement.